 Same- or next-day swap

-We haul the full container and drop the empty one on the same staging pad so the crew keeps moving without lost loading hours.
+We haul your full container and drop an empty at the same pad in one stop so your crew keeps loading.

 Step 3